just-ai/aimybox-android-assistant/README.md

     }
 ```

-Please refer to the [demo](https://github.com/aimybox/aimybox-android-assistant/tree/master/demo) to see how to use Aimybox library in your own project.
+Please refer to the [demo app](https://github.com/just-ai/aimybox-android-assistant/tree/master/app) to see how to use Aimybox library in your own project.

 # Documentation

-There is a full Aimybox documentation available [here](https://help.aimybox.com)
+There is a full Aimybox documentation available [here](https://help.aimybox.com).
+It's better to start with our [Quick Start](https://help.aimybox.com/en/article/quick-start-s9rswy/) to make first steps with Aimybox.